First-Time Transfer Checklist Fall 2014

 Find your major department at Academic Programs and contact the department to make an appointment with your academic advisor.
 In some of CSUN’s eight academic colleges transfer students are advised by the Student Services Center/EOP Satellite.
 Remember,University policies and deadlines will differ from those of your previous institution; your advisor will help with the transition.

 Academic advisement is strongly encouraged for all transfer students; some majors require it.
-If your major requires advisement before registration, you will see an advisement hold in your account in two places: My Checklist and the SOLAR Student Center.
+If your major requires advisement before registration, you will have an advisement hold.
 The hold will be cleared only when you meet with your advisor.
 To view registration holds, log into “myNorthridge” with your CSUN User ID and Password, locate My Checklist and review the Incomplete Tasks section.

 - Be on time for your advisement appointment.
 Purchase a one-day campus parking permit for $6.00.
 Arrive on campus early to locate your major department.
 Download freeway directions and a campus map.
 While on campus, you may also want to visit Financial Aid and Scholarships, Housing, the Oviatt Library, or other campus resources that you can locate from the CSUN home page.

 - Bring your unofficial transcripts for all courses taken at a community college or another four-year university to your advisement meeting.
-REMINDER: Official transcripts must be postmarked or hand delivered by February 13, 2014.
-Your final transcript(s) must show that the minimum requirements for transfer admission (60 units, including the 4 basic subjects, and 2.0 GPA) have been met.
+REMINDER: Official transcripts must be postmarked or hand delivered by August 15, 2014.
+Your final transcript(s) must show completion of the minimum requirements for transfer admission (60 units, including the 4 basic subjects, and 2.0 GPA).

 Use My Plan to Graduate (MPG) or My Academic Planner (MAP), both interactive degree planning tools, to check the placement of your transfer courses into CSUN major and degree requirement sections.
 Your advisor will assist you with learning how to use these tools.
 For a preview, see the How To Guides on My Plan to Graduate, Interpreting DPR and MAP and Using MAP to Plan Courses.